youritech/jstp/README.md

 * it is possible to trasfer data as plain JavaScript code easier and more efficient than using JSON:
-  - in its simplest implementation it doesn't even require a specialized pareser since it is already built into transferer and receiver systems;
+  - in its simplest implementation it doesn't even require a specialized parser since it is already built into transferer and receiver systems;
   - a human-readable format can be almost as minimalist as a binary one, losing coding efficiency very slightly yet winning from the simplicity of packet inspection;